 Allows overriding the server name used to verify the certificate of the proxied server and to be passed through SNI when establishing a connection with the proxied server.
+The server name can also be specified using variables.

-By default, the host part of the proxy pass address is used.
+By default, the host part of the address specified in the proxy pass directive is used.

-proxy\ssl\ntls
+proxy ssl ntls

+'''

-Syntax proxy_ssl_ntls on off;
+Syntax proxy_ssl_ntls on | off;

 Default proxy_ssl_ntls off;

 Context stream, server

+'''

-Enables client-side support for NTLS using TongSuo library.
+Enables client-side support for NTLS using the TongSuo TLS library.